toydestroyer/CanvasIndicator/README.md

 # CanvasIndicator
 **NOTE:** I wrote this code back in 2011 and it was writen just for fun.
-I don't think you'll find this helpful so if you look for widget like this — check out [NETEYE Activity Indicator](http://neteye.github.io/activity-indicator.html).
+I don't think you'll find this helpful so if you look for widget like this — check out alternatives below.

 A simple JavaScript widget to create loading animation using a Canvas element.<br>
 Inspired by http://starkravingcoder.blogspot.com/2007/09/canvas-loading-indicator.html